As well as your general tuition fees, you may need to pay additional costs before, during and after your time at City, University of London.

 More information can be found on the Students' Union's website.

 Students with dependents

-Students with dependents (e.g., students with children or students who are carers) will have additional costs to consider, depending on their circumstances.
+Students with dependents (for example students with children or students who are carers) will have additional costs to consider, depending on your circumstances.

 Costs after you have completed your studies